Top Mountain Motorcycle Museum

 By this time it appears they had become celebrities, at least in Africa, and were often treated to accommodation and entertainment by the local Europeans.

-The film of the journey shows an abandoned vehicle which is probably the one they raided for parts to fix the trailer towbar, discovering in the process that their spanners did not fit the bolts of the French.
-The film of course is silent, but one may imagine their purple prose... why can't they just keep things simple, I mean what's wrong with furkin furlongs, farthings and a five-eighth?
+The film of the journey shows an abandoned vehicle which is probably the one they raided for parts to fix the trailer towbar, discovering in the process that their spanners did not fit the French bolts of wreckage.
+The film of course is silent, but one may imagine their purple prose... why can't they just keep things simple, I mean what's wrong with furlongs, farthings and a five-eighths of far call?

 Yet another misadventure befell them when the only car in Tanganyika clobbered them on a curve.
 Survived that one almost unscathed - the book says little about their personal problems in the way of fatigue and battle scars.